Secure Your Backups in a Customizable DR Cloud

 - Features client-configurable firewalls for every recovered network running in the StorageCraft cloud (requires Cloud Premium)

-- Choose from three service levels, depending on whether you need instant network virtualization, immediate file and folder recovery, or just archiving of critical data
+- Choose from three Service Levels, depending on whether you need instant network virtualization, immediate file and folder recovery, or just storage of critical data

 - Mirror your backups to a second StorageCraft data center for added redundancy

-- Configure service levels and mirroring to be the same or different for each machine
+- Configure Service Levels, Retention Tiers, and mirroring to be the same or different for each machine

 Control and Flexibility